 After pituitary surgery, some patients secrete an ineffective ADH precursor rather than vasopressin.

 Generation of large amounts of dilute urine (3 to 20 L/day) is the hallmark.
 Patients typically have a good thirst response, and serum sodium remains near normal.
-However, patients who do not have good access to water or who cannot communicate thirst (eg, infants, elderly patients with dementia) typically develop hypernatremia Hypernatremia Hypernatremia is a serum sodium concentration > 145 mEq/L (> 145 mmol/L).
+However, patients who do not have good access to water or who cannot communicate thirst (eg, infants, older patients with dementia) typically develop hypernatremia Hypernatremia Hypernatremia is a serum sodium concentration > 145 mEq/L (> 145 mmol/L).
 It implies a deficit of total body water relative to total body sodium caused by water intake being less than water... read more due to extreme dehydration.
 Hypernatremia may cause neurologic symptoms, such as neuromuscular excitability, confusion, seizures, or coma.
+Ureteral dilation is rare but can occur in severe cases with high urine volumes.

 Water deprivation test